40M Turán: Variants

-Both the modifications of the chassis – armour thickening to 50 mm by riveting extra 20 mm armour plates on the frontal armour and lower glacis, changing the driver's hatch from a single door which opened to the right to a two-piece folding door which opened to the front – and the prototype of the new gun and turret were finished in January 1942, the new turret was finished in February 1942.
+Both the modifications of the chassis – increasing armor thickness to 50 mm by riveting extra 20 mm armour plates on the frontal armour and lower glacis, changing the driver's hatch from a single door which opened to the right to a two-piece folding door which opened to the front, and the prototype of the new gun and turret were finished in January 1942, with the new turret being finished in February 1942.
 The new 75 mm gun was the first Hungarian tank gun with a horizontal semi-automatic sliding block.

 During the installation, the gun cradle cracked and repairs delayed the production of the vehicle even further.
-On May 6, 1942, all the preparations were done for ground testing, the gun cradle was repaired.
+On May 6, 1942, all the preparations were done for ground testing, and the gun cradle was repaired.
 The test was successful and the new heavy tank was put into service as the 41.M Turán (also known as Turán II or "Turán 75 short").
-The first Turán IIs arrived with the troops in September–October 1943 because the production of gun optics and ammunition were delayed.
+The first Turán IIs were not delivered to their units until September–October 1943 because the production of gun optics and ammunition were delayed.

-By that time the Turán II became obsolete as well, but it was still lethal to T-34 medium tanks within 500 meters, which was still good progress compared to previous Hungarian tank capabilities.
+By that time the Turán II became obsolete as well, but it was still lethal to T-34 medium tanks within 500 meters, which was still good progress compared to previous Hungarian armored vehicles.
 According to records from 1944, 129 Turán IIs were issued to combat effective units; factory notes recorded that 182-185 41.M Turán heavy tanks (Turán IIs) were manufactured.
+According to other sources, around 195 Turán IIs were made.